 For this soup, I’ve chosen to use red lentils.
 I love the bright color and the texture it gives to the soup.
 However, here is the difference between green lentils and red lentils to help you decide which you want to use.

 While both lentils are nutritionally dense, rich in antioxidants, iron, and magnesium, they have a slightly different taste and texture.

-Green Lentils: do not break down as quickly as red lentils and hold their shape during the cooking process.
+Green Lentils: Do not break down as quickly as red lentils and hold their shape during cooking.

-Red Lentils: lend a slightly sweet flavor to curry, do break down during cooking, which makes them perfect for thickening soups, stews, and curry.
+Red Lentils: Lend a slightly sweet flavor to curry, and do break down during cooking, which makes them perfect for thickening soups, stews, and curry.

 If you still can’t decide, use 1 cup of each!

 What I love most about this soup, other than it’s incredible flavor, is how easy and simple it is to make.
 There is no added sauteeing, no extra steps, no blending the final product.
 It’s simple and straightforward.

 Lentils: Rinse the lentils well and set aside to drain.